-- a.
-Direct Sequence Spread Spectrum (DSSS) systems were able to achieve higher throughput without requiring a change in the Commission's Rules.
-More importantly, higher data rates were achieved with no change in the Power Spectral Density (PSD) of the DSSS waveform.
-Therefore, there is little or no impact in terms of increased interference with other users of the band. - In the Notice, the Commission asks for comments on Home Wireless Network's (HWN) assumption that wide band frequency hopping systems will be unable to consistently achieve substantially greater data rates than 1 MHz systems.
-The Committee supports HWN's view in this matter.
-The adverse effects of multipath on WBFH system throughput are described in detail in the following paragraphs.
+The Committee has shown with the development of one its newest standard that higher data rates (11 Mbit/s) can be achieved using the current rules for Direct Sequence Spread Spectrum (DSSS) without requiring a change in the Commission's Rules.
+More importantly, these data rates were achieved with no change in the Power Spectral Density (PSD) of the DSSS waveform.
+Therefore, there is little or no impact in terms of increased interference with other users of the band.

+High band width FH systems will not increase data rates at low cost assumption that wide band frequency hopping systems will be unable to consistently achieve substantially greater data rates than 1 MHz systems.
+The Committee supports HWN's view in